 Attendance Allowance A benefit to help with personal care if you have a disability and have reached state pension age.

-Blue Badge scheme Allows you to park close to your destination if you have severe mobility problems.
+Blue Badge scheme Allows disabled people to park close to their destination.

 Carers Allowance If you look after someone with epilepsy who has substantial care needs, you may be entitled to Carer’s Allowance.